US Troops To Leave Chad In Second African State Withdrawal

 He said he had asked the US military to provide documents “justifying its presence at the Adji Kossei Air Base” but had not received any.

+“It is important to stress that this withdrawal in no way signifies a break in cooperation between the two countries in the fight against terrorism.

+“Further discussions will take place to explore the possibility of the return of US forces in the case of a specific bilateral agreement between the two nations.”

-Neighboring Niger is also a lynchpin in the US and French strategy to combat jihadists in the region.
+Neighboring Niger is also a linchpin in the US and French strategy to combat jihadists in the region.

 But Niger’s ruling military junta said in March that it was ending a military cooperation agreement with Washington, claiming it had been imposed and the US troop presence was illegal.